Prepare the data for deposit

 Data files

 • File and folder names should be meaningful and consistent.
-File names with sequential numbers or code should be explained, for instance in a .txt file.
+File names with sequential numbers or codes should be explained, for instance in a README file.

-• Datasets that consist of several files have to be structured in a way that can be understood by other users.
-The structure and file relations can be described in a .txt file.
+• Datasets that consist of several files should be structured in a way that is intuitive to other users.
+The structure and file relations can be described in a README file.

-• If possible, include relevant metadata in the data files (e.g. variable names and codes for variable values for tabular data, or information about coding standard or the meaning of different formatting etc. for textual data).
+• If the file format supports variable-level metadata, then by all means include relevant metadata in the data files (e.g., variable names and codes for variable values for tabular data, or information about coding standard or the meaning of different formatting etc. for textual data).
+The important thing is that such information is saved with the data files, the exact format is secondary.

 Metadata

-Metadata is structured information used to describe and categorise digital information.
-In the SND research data catalogue, metadata make it easier for users to search, find, and understand various research materials.
+Metadata is structured information used to describe and categorize digital information.
+Metadata makes it easier for users to search, find, and understand research material.

-• Remember to describe the metadata as thoroughly as possible.
-If the project data concern field work in Colombia and Peru, enter Colombia and Peru in the “Geographic coverage” tab, rather than just South America.
+• Metadata should be as precise as possible.
+If the data are from field work in Colombia and Peru, enter Colombia and Peru on the “Geographic coverage” tab, rather than just South America.

 Documentation

-Relevant documentation must be appended to the data description in order to enable future researchers to understand and reuse the data.
-Give careful thought to what kind of documentation is needed to improve the understanding of the data.
+Relevant documentation must be appended to the data description so that other researchers can understand and reuse the data.
+Give careful thought to what kind of documentation is needed to understand the data.

 • Variable lists with explanations of the contents in each variable